kubeomatic/k8s-timebomb/docs/README.md

 ### DR - Disaster Recovery

-You may have a disaster recovery cluster but do not want to keep all apps running there, but at the same time wishes to run all apps there for an amount of time to validate connectivity and functionality.
+You may have a disaster recovery cluster but don't want to keep all apps running there, but at the same time wishes to run all apps there for an amount of time to validate connectivity and functionality.

 TimeBomb will remove all apps PODs from the cluster after the expiration of the validity.
 You can warm up all PODs in a cluster using a simple command of JsonPatch with kubectl to extend the validity.
 This command is offered here with the solution and explained in the section "Extend Validity".